Our2020View/Our2020View.github.io/coldweather.md

 <img src="/assets/webantifreeze1.jpg"/>

 The experiment I did used 20 samples of various concentrations of the pink stuff and water.
 I started with 100% RV antifreeze, and then diluted the samples at 5% increments down to 5% antifreeze and 95% water.
 As best I could, I ran 5 tests at increasingly cold temperatures.
-(Getting the exact temperatures I wanted was not possible, even though, in theory, my portable 12V / 120V fridge / freezer could be controlled at 1 degree increments.
-I could only get to within 2 or 3 degrees of what I wanted.)
+(Getting the exact temperatures I wanted was not possible - I could only get to within 2 or 3 degrees of what I wanted.)

 At 19F / -7C the samples turned to slush at 30% antifreeze and 70% water.
 For a View / Navion, assuming you pour in 2.5 US gallons of RV antifreeze to start with, this means at a 20% tank level ... you are slush from there on if things stay at that temperature.